Import all your SMS texts and plain-text iMessages into your Android device, with full support for any language.

 Inside that folder should be one or more folders with random names.
 Find the one that does not have a timestamp (-YearMonthDay-HourMinuteSecond) at the end.

-This is the folder of the backup you just created.
+This is the folder of the backup you created in step 1.

 Copy the file(s) you want to import to your Android phone.
 You can use whatever transfer method you like, preferably USB, but Dropbox, Email, etc. will also work.

 The app works with any filename, so you may want to rename the message database file to something like sms.db, and the call log to calls.db to make it easier to identify them.
 The renaming is completely optional, though.